flowerinthenight/hedge/README.md

 ## Prerequisites
 * All pods within the group should be able to contact each other thru TCP.
-* Each `spindle` instance id should be the pod IP address.
+* Each `spindle` instance id should be set using the pod's cluster IP address.